128technology/docs/docs/intro_installation_univ-iso.md

 11. If you are installing a FIPS enabled system, select Install Option 1, and select **Enter**.

-	If you are installting a Mist-managed router, select option 2 (Cloud-init), and select **Enter**
+	If you are installting a virtual device, select option 2 (Cloud-init), and select **Enter**.

   ![Install Options](/img/u-iso4_install_options.png)

-	If you are installing a Conductor or conductor-managed router, skip the options and select **Enter**.
+	If you are installing a physical device and do not require FIPS, skip the options and select **Enter**.
 The download and installation begins.

   ![Unpacker](/img/u-iso5_begin_install.png)